Dynamic conditions in Canadian DCM

 “You can see complex transactions from every angle now,” says Fullaondo.
 “You see them in infrastructure, you see them in asset-backed securitizations, you see complexities in all different sorts of asset classes.
 However, I think the infrastructure side is one where we’re going to be seeing many complex structured issues coming over the next few years.”

 The advantage of market leadership

-As Scotiabank’s Head of Latin America DCM, Fullaondo represents a global bank that has the region in its DNA, with operations in Latin America and the Caribbean going back 125 years.
+As Scotiabank’s Head of Latin America DCM, Fullaondo represents a global bank that has the region in its DNA, with operations in Latin America going back over 50 years.
 Scotiabank currently has approximately 35,000 employees in Latin America, with recognized leadership in the investment banking industry as well as its retail-level operations.

 Moreover, Scotiabank holds a robust competitive position among other major global banks in Latin American DCM.
-In the past year alone, in debt issues underwritten and advised, Scotiabank has rocketed up into the top 10 global banks for all Latin American bonds and cross-border Latin American bonds, all while maintaining an attractive fee structure.
+In the past year alone, in debt issues underwritten and advised, Scotiabank has rocketed up into the #2 position among global banks for all Pacific Alliance bonds, all while maintaining an attractive fee structure.

 “I think a great advantage that Scotiabank has vis-à-vis our competitors is our local presence,” says Fullaondo.
 “We are very agnostic with respect to accommodating clients’ best interests.
 If it's more efficient to tap local markets we’ll do that, and if it’s more efficient to tap international markets we'll do that as well.
 At the end of the day we provide a full menu: our focus is on recommending the most favourable and efficient financing solutions for our clients.”